mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-12-factor.md

 tags: [""]
 ---

-## 1 How Does the Mendix Runtime Support Twelve-Factor Cloud-Native Apps {#12-factor}
+## 1 What Is the Twelve-Factor App Methodology?

 While not strictly a set of architectural principles, the [Twelve-Factor App](https://12factor.net/) methodology is a set of best practices for cloud-native applications.

+## 2 How Does the Mendix Runtime Support Twelve-Factor Cloud-Native Apps? {#12-factor}

-The sections below describe how Mendix conforms to these requirements.
+The sections below describe how Mendix conforms to the Twelve-Factor App methodological requirements.

 ### 1.1 Codebase

-By default, the source code for every app you create with Mendix is stored in the Mendix Team Server code repository.
-When you deploy an application, a package is created based on your model as stored in the Team Server.
+By default, the source code for every application you create with Mendix is stored in the Mendix Team Server code repository.
+When you deploy an app, a package is created based on your model as stored in the Team Server.
 This package is then deployed to your different environments like test, acceptance, and production.

 ### 1.2 Dependencies